madviking/ai-helper/README.md

 - **[observation]** Individual prompts with Google are very small.
 Looks like it is much better at either caching or splitting the work.
 Whereas Claude was using a huge amount of tokens, Gemini is keeping at $0.05 per prompt or so.
 - **[observation]** I'm super impressed how far we've got with just the base prompt and couple prompts mid-fly.
 Still without restarting.
 - **[prompt]** "google-generativeai has been deprecated and the latest library we use is google-genai.
 See this: https://github.com/googleapis/python-genai.
+- **[observation]** Unfortunately Google didn't handle situation well with info missing on its OWN latest sdk.
   - **[cost]** $11.5